 Popular Skills for Vice President (VP), Customer Service

-Survey results imply that VPs of Customer Service put a diverse skill set to use.
-Most notably, skills in Leadership, Strategic Planning, Operations Management, and Customer Service are correlated to pay that is above average, with boosts between 5 percent and 20 percent.
+VPs of Customer Service report using a wide range of professional skills.
+Most notably, skills in Leadership, Strategic Planning, Operations Management, and Customer Service are correlated to pay that is above average, with boosts between 3 percent and 18 percent.
 At the other end of the pay range are skills like Project Management and Customer Relationship Management.
-Most people who know Customer Relationship Management also know Project Management.
+It is often found that people who know Customer Relationship Management are also skilled in Project Management.